Esgenoôpetitj First Nation: History

-The lands at Burnt Church have long been occupied by First Nations peoples, long before European colonizers first plundered the Atlantic Coast of Canada.
-As William Francis Ganong notes, "a map by Sieur I'Hermitte, ... shows there was a village here in 1727."
+The land has been inhabited by First Nations peoples since at least 1727, when a map by Sieur l'Hermitte recorded it.

-Ganong also comments on the origin of the name, noting that in 1758, during the Gulf of St. Lawrence Campaign (1758), British General James Wolfe directed Colonel James Murray to destroy the French settlements at Miramichi.
-Thus, Murray destroyed an Acadian community which had been established at Burnt Church, including burning the first stone church built in New Brunswick (hence the name).
-(The British also deported the Acadians across the river at Bay du Vin, New Brunswick.)
+William Francis Ganong explained that the current name arose after the 1758 Gulf of St. Lawrence Campaign (1758), when British General James Wolfe directed Colonel James Murray to destroy the Acadian settlements of Miramichi which included burning the stone church.

-Burnt Church was a favourite resort of the Mi'kmaq and was, therefore, included in one of the very earliest Indian reserves set aside by New Brunswick.
+Burnt Church was included in one of the very earliest Indian reserves set aside by New Brunswick.
 The reserve was officially established March 5, 1805, with 2058 acre.
 At the time of Ganong's writing it was "still a favorite Micmac settlement, and much the largest in all New Brunswick".

 Following the Seven Years' War, several Acadian families returned to lands adjoining the reserve.
 They were followed by a wave of new Scottish settlers.
 Thus, the Burnt Church name is now used in reference to both the local First Nation, and to the adjoining non-native community.

-In recent years, Burnt Church First Nation members have fought strenuously for their traditional lobster fishing rights, culminating in the Burnt Church Crisis with the provincial and federal governments as well as local non-native fishermen.
+In recent years, Esgenoôpetitj First Nation members have fought strenuously for their traditional lobster fishing rights, culminating in the Burnt Church Crisis with the provincial and federal governments as well as local non-native fishermen.